OrganicDreamer/DNA-parts-list-creator/README.md

 1. If there is only 1 part in the list, just delete partslist.txt and start a new parts list.

 2. If there are 2+ parts in the parts list, download and open deleteLotsOfPartsFromList.R in RStudio or with R.

-⋅⋅1 .Set working directory to same folder as this R file.
+..1.
+Set working directory to same folder as this R file.
 In RStudio go to Session->Set Working Directory->To Source File Location.

 ⋅2.Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function deleteLotsOfPartsFromList()